Career Counseling

 Specifically For You

-I know what employers are looking for and how to persuade them to hire you.
+As a career counselor, I know what employers are looking for and how to persuade them to hire you.
 I can teach you how to uncover opportunities you’ll never find on job sites.
 If you’re looking to change careers but don’t know to what or how, I can guide you through a fruitful discovery process.
 Here are some more specifics career counseling tips:

 Switching Careers

 Does it make sense to switch careers to find fulfillment at work or improve your work/life balance?
 And even if the answer is yes, can you find greater satisfaction in what you’re currently doing while you’re pursuing alternatives?
 And if you decide to switch, how do you decide in which direction to go?
-I will guide you to the right questions to ask yourself, help you answer them, and identify the best ways of going about exploring alternative career paths so that you make the smartest decision.
+As your career coach, I will guide you to the right questions to ask yourself, help you answer them, and identify the best ways of going about exploring alternative career paths so that you make the smartest decision.

 career counseling icon